adedomin/CSC450-project-proposal/final/final.md

 The project makes use of the following libraries.
 For a more up-to-date list, please consult the package.json file in the project which lists all the dependencies and their semver version number:

-  * pegjs - parser generator
+  * pegjs - parser generator.
   * lodash - utility functions for functional array and object handling.
-  * js-yaml - a yaml parser for javascript, for an example plugin
+  * js-yaml - a yaml parser for javascript, for an example plugin.
   * various NodeJS built-ins: fs, process, readline, etc.

 ### 2.3.2.
 Testing Environments[^presentation]

-[^presentation]: Note in the presentation, testing and development was done soley on a macbook.
+[^presentation]: Note in the presentation, testing and development was done on a Macbook Pro 11,1.

 The machine being used for testing is a Fedora GNU/Linux, release 24, virtual machine running on a Windows 10 Hyper-V hypervisor.
 This hypervisor has a Core i7-3930k processor and 32GB of memory.